 See our list of World Reports below

-The World Payments Report (WPR) from Capgemini and BNP Paribas is the leading source for data, trends and insights on global and regional non-cash payments, the key regulatory and industry initiatives (KRIIs), and today’s dynamic payments environment.
+The World Payments Report from Capgemini offers strategic insights into the critical issues and trends shaping the payments sector and is the leading source for data and insights on global and regional non-cash payments, and the key regulatory and industry initiatives (KRIIs).

 This 16th edition explores how banks could start leveraging recent industry initiatives for client innovation and analyzes how they can accommodate the changing demands of their corporate clients.
 It also examines the behavioral shifts and needs of 8,600 consumers surveyed across 21 countries and rich insights from 45 executive interviews conducted across 11 countries.

 Additionally, the report depicts banks’ navigational strategies in the light of new risks spurred by encroaching digital players and global giants as well as unforeseen black swans such as COVID-19.

 World InsurTech Report 2020

 Insurance industry dynamics are constantly evolving with the evolving risk scenario, new players, new offerings, and a new set of preferences from customers.
 The pace of evolution is accelerated by the disruption sparked by the historic COVID-19 pandemic.
 Today the industry players – insurance companies, InsurTechs, and technology providers – are challenged with issues ranging from business continuity to employee safety, risk management to financial results – all while keeping a wary eye on critical customer service and engagement.

 In this context, the World InsurTech Report 2020 from Capgemini and Efma explores how the industry players can collaborate at scale to build a holistic set of capabilities, by which, they can navigate through crises and also acquire more resilient business models that support sustainable and profitable growth.